Raven19528/naev/dat/naevpedia/lore/factions/proteron.md

 Project Proteron was limited to a few worlds at first, on the basis that a galactic government could only succeed given stable planetary governments.
 Soon, however, the scope of the project expanded as its overseers came to the conclusion that planetary government needed to be designed simultaneously with galaxy-wide administration.
-Within a decade of its inception, the worlds assigned to Project Proteron numbered more than a dozen.
+Within a decacycle of its inception, the worlds assigned to Project Proteron numbered more than a dozen.

 [The Empire](lore/factions/empire), eager to see results, continued to push the experiment to work faster and more efficiently.
-As a direct result of this, the more liberal, decentralised processes were eliminated from the test roster, and more emphasis was put on controlled, high-yield social structures.
+As a direct result of this, the more liberal, decentralized processes were eliminated from the test roster, and more emphasis was put on controlled, high-yield social structures.
 More and more planets were added to the project, its populations relocated, re-educated and re-assigned for a better turnout.
 The concepts of personal liberties and privacy became more and more secondary to the collective performance, and eventually were abandoned altogether by those who led the Project.

-The expansion and results of the Project led the then Emperor to promote Project Proteron from an Empire-commissioned Project to a full-fledged, independent Great House.
+The expansion and results of the Project led the Emperor to promote Project Proteron from an Empire-commissioned Project to a full-fledged, independent Great House.
 The philosophy was that House Proteron would eventually become a prototype for the New Empire, and once all the bugs were ironed out, its model would be implemented in the entire known galaxy and House Proteron would once again be part of the greater Empire.

 ### The Sovereign Proteron Autarchy and the Incident